leanprover-community/lean4game/doc/hosting.md

 - Repository access: Public repositories (read-only)
 - No further permissions.
 It should say "0 permissions for none of your repositories" and "0 account permissions"

-save the access token after its generation as you can only see it once and it is needed for step 3.
+Save the access token after its generation as you can only see it once, and it is needed for step 3.

 1. Clone hosted projects via ```git``` onto server. **Important:** Please use the HTTPS URL from GitHub, not the SSH URL, to clone the project repositories.